vDefend SSP Alarm: Remote syslog server logging is down

 Check Network Connectivity:

-• Ensure firewalls, routing rules, and DNS configurations allow traffic from SSPI VM to the remote server.
+• Ensure firewalls, routing rules, and DNS configurations allow traffic from the SSPI VM to the remote server.

 Review Fluentd Logs: